EducationalTestingService/rsmtool/doc/config_rsmeval.rst

 min_items_per_candidate *(Optional)*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 An integer value for the minimum number of responses expected from each candidate.
 If any candidates have fewer responses than the specified value, all responses from those candidates will be excluded from further analysis.
 Defaults to ``None``.

+.. _use_thumbnails_rsmeval:

+use_thumbnails *(Optional)*
+"""""""""""""""""""""""""""""""""""
+If set to ``true``, the images in the HTML will be set to clickable thumbnails rather than full-sized images.
+Upon clicking the thumbnail, the full-sized images will be displayed in a separate tab in the browser.
+If set to ``false``, full-sized images will be displayed as usual.
+Defaults to ``false``.